-All Students must be at least 16 years old and show proof of high school graduation for the B. Th. program and a bachelor's degree for the M. Div. program.
+All Students must be at least 16 years old and show proof of high school graduation for the Bachelor programs and a bachelor's degree for the Master programs.

-- 1. Completed and signed "International student Application"

-- 2. One passport size photograph 2x2 inches (5 x 5 cm)

-- 3. Non-refundable application fee of 200.00 USD.
-Please make check or money order payable to Kernel University.

-- 4. Additional 50.00 USD for international express shipping of I-20 (international applications only).
-Please provide a separate check or money order of \$50.00 payable to Kernel University.

-- 5. Sponsorship information
+- 1. Completed and signed "International student Application." - 2.
+One passport size photograph 2x2 inches (5 x 5 cm) - 3.
+Non-refundable application fee of 200.00 USD.
+Please make check or money order payable to Kernel University. - 4.
+Additional 50.00 USD for international express shipping of I-20 (international applications only).
+Please provide a separate check or money order of \$50.00 payable to Kernel University. - 5.
+Sponsorship information - a.

-- a.
 Complete international student sponsor affidavit form.
-This form is valid only if signed by your sponsor.
+This form is valid only if signed by your sponsor. - b.

-- b.
 Current bank letter or statement indicating a minimum balance of 20,000 USD (dated within 3 months).
 Currency must be specified.
 Statement or letter must be in English and must be from checking/savings/certificate of deposit account (no stocks or investments).

-- 6. Academic documents.
-(If the original language is not English, a certified English translation must accompany all transcripts, certificated, and diplomas.)

-- 7. Visa document requirement:

-- a.
-Copy of your passport information pages and expiration page

-- b.
-If you are a transfer student:

-- Copy of current visa page

-- Copy of I-94 (front and back)

-- Copy of form I-20 from current school

-- Transfer-in recommendation form

-- c.
-If you are a change of status student:

-- Copy of current visa page

-- Copy of I-94 (front and back)